machtendo/rom-parse/README.md

 - Not compatible with Linux or macOS currently.

+In the future, I would like to create a GUI wrapper for this script, even if it's just so I can learn how.

 # Why's this?

 In order to simplify compatibility with various frontends, to satisfy my own preferences, and possibly the preferences of others.
 A few use-cases can be found below: